-Adam S. Lauring, MD, PhD, an assistant professor in the Division of Infectious Diseases in the Department of Internal Medicine and in the Department of Microbiology and Immunology at the University of Michigan Medical School, is this year’s recipient of the Pfizer Young Investigator Award in Vaccine Development.
+Scott A. Smith, MD, PhD, an assistant professor in the Division of Infectious Diseases at Vanderbilt University Medical Center, is this year's recipient of the Pfizer Young Investigator Award in Vaccine Development.
 This award provides funding for outstanding research in vaccine development, either through clinical or laboratory investigation, to a candidate who demonstrates commitment to a career in vaccinology.

 Dr. Smith obtained his PhD in microbiology and immunology at the University of Louisville in 2002.
 He studied viral pathogenesis, focusing on proteins encoded by poxviruses used to modulate the host immune defense.
 After completing his dissertation, Dr. Smith continued post-doctorate work at the University of Louisville while attending medical school.
 He received his MD in 2006, then entered the American Board of Internal Medicine research pathway at Vanderbilt University Hospital, completing his residency in internal medicine, followed by fellowship in infectious diseases.
 During this time his research interests began to focus on vaccine development as he started exploring new strategies for developing vaccines against emerging and neglected viral infectious diseases.